 I hope you have all had a happy and relaxing summer and I am thrilled to welcome you to our new Year Four class!
-I am writing to introduce the Year Four team and explain what we are going to be teaching up to Christmas.
+I am writing to introduce the Year Four team and explain what we will be teaching up to Christmas.